Café Scientifique is an international network of informal groups that brings scientific debate into local communities.

 All Café Scientifique events are free and take place at our Palo Alto Center

 On Thursday, November 12, Ed Engleman, MD discussed the new era in the treatment of cancer.
 He shared why this proved to be so difficult for so many years, and how we can now use immunotherapy to treat and potentially cure a wide range of cancers.
 A video recording of this event is coming soon.
+View the video recording of this event here.

 On Tuesday, September 15, Paul Tang, MD discussed the important role adults play in our society and across the globe.
 He shared information on a new program called linkAges - connecting generations to create the communities we want to live in.
 There is no video recording of this event.